 Now that you know the different magnesium forms, you might ask yourself, “which is the best form of magnesium?”
 The answer is the one that supports the entire body.
 Let me tell you about my two favorites.

 The Best Form of Magnesium

-All high-quality forms of magnesium that come in supplements help support the entire body.
 The form of magnesium you choose should be of the highest quality and in a form that is highly absorbable and well-suited to you.
-As I mentioned, getting optimal magnesium levels from food can be difficult, so I always advocate supplementing crucial vitamins and minerals.
+Getting optimal magnesium levels from food can be difficult, so I always advocate supplementing crucial vitamins and minerals.

-If you are looking for bone health support and to facilitate healthy bowel patterns, then Magnesium Citrate is the best form of magnesium for you.
-Magnesium Citrate is the holy grail of magnesium supplements.
-It’s also one of the most bioavailable forms of magnesium, so you can rest assured that your body will be able to use it for any 300-plus health-promoting biochemical processes.
+If you want to facilitate healthy bowel patterns, then Magnesium Citrate is the best form of magnesium for you.
+Colon Comfort is the holy grail of magnesium supplements.
+It contains one of the most bioavailable forms of magnesium for your body to effectively use in the 300-plus biochemical processes, especially soothing constipation and digestive issues.